-COMPUTATIONAL RESULTS
+5. COMPUTATIONAL RESULTS

 The estimation of the 'true' parameter values served as the benchmark to compare the performances of the different sequences.
 The performance evaluation of the various sequences was based on their ability to recover the true model parameters accurately.
 Specifically, the evaluation of the proximity of estimated and true values was based on two performance measures: (a) root mean square error (RMSE), and (b) mean absolute percentage error (MAPE).
-Further, two properties were computed for each performance measure: (a) bias, or the difference between the mean of the relevant values across the 20 runs and the true values, and (b) total error, or the difference between the estimated and true values across all runs3.
+Further, for each performance measure we computed two properties: (a) bias, or the difference between the mean of the relevant values across the 20 runs and the true values, and (b) total error, or the difference between the estimated and true values across all runs4.

 One general note before we proceed to present and discuss the results.
-The Box-Müller transform method to translate uniformly-distributed sequences to normally-distributed sequences performed worse than the inverse normal transform method almost universally for all the scenarios we tested (this is consistent with the finding of Tan and Boyle, 2000).
-We therefore present only the results of the inverse transform procedure here (the Box-Müller results are available from the authors).
+The Box-Muller transform method to translate uniformly-distributed sequences to normally-distributed sequences resulted in higher bias and total error than the inverse normal transform method almost universally for all the scenarios we tested [this is consistent with the finding of Tan and Boyle, (25)].
+In this paper we therefore present only the results of the inverse transform procedure to save on space (the Box-Muller results are available from the authors).